 The ability of Global Business Services (GBS) to influence the company’s decisions regarding standardizing on an ERP system platform, and then further reducing complexity by limiting the number of instances on that platform, will vary greatly depending on the unique circumstances at the company.
 Fortunately, for many companies moving to as few instances as possible is worth the investment for many reasons, with the positive impact on GBS being one of many benefits.

-How many ERP’s does you company have, and how many instances of each ERP are there?
+How many ERPs does your company have, and how many instances of each ERP are there?
 What is your strategy for reducing the number of ERP instances?
 In what ways does your GBS design take advantage of your company’s systems strategy?

 Who are your peers and how are you collaborating with them?